 - Often required as a security measure for hotel bookings or rental car reservations.

-- Accepted worldwide, especially by providers such as Mastercard and Visa.
+- Accepted almost anywhere in the world, especially by providers such as Mastercard and Visa.

 The main difference between a debit card and a credit card is the method of payment: When paying by debit card, the amount is debited directly from the current account, while with the credit card you can have access to a credit limit that will be settled at a later date.